Post

 Complete App CI/CD Tool Workflow

-Tool Role:
+Tool Roles:

 • GitHub Actions: CI/CD logic script code

-• Slack: Handles receiving execution result notifications
+• Slack: Responsible for receiving execution result notifications

 Scenario: